 The people who work with your stock and use your inventory system are the most critical element in establishing a pretty good inventory management system.
-You must make sure that these people know what to do with items that are received, taken from stock, reserved for future use, required for production, or who is responsible for making certain transactions, etc… In some cases this may only be one or two people, but there’s nothing wrong with writing down your policies and making sure they are followed.
+You must make sure that these people know what to do with items that are received, removed, reserved for future use, required for production.
+They also must know who is responsible for making certain transactions, etc… In some cases this may only be one or two people, but there’s nothing wrong with writing down your policies and making sure they are followed.
 You may want to share this basic inventory guide with them to reinforce the point.
-If you or the people you work with aren’t consistent about the way inventory is handled, it won’t matter what software you use, you will only experience frustration and failure.
+If you or the people you work with aren’t consistent in the way inventory is handled, it won’t matter what software you use, you will only experience frustration and failure.